wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 * | Comment voting with positive and negative result
 * | Smart voting system with tracking by logged-in user and cookies
 * | Product sharing options: Facebook, Twitter and Google+
+* | Recent Comments Widget
+* | Recent Reviews Widget (WooCommerce one doesn't filter WooDiscuz comments)
+* | Users can edit their comments (time-frame can be limited by admin)
+* | Users can Subscribe/Unsubscribe to new comments
 *
 * | **Dashboard**
 * | Option to set Discussion Tab as the first opened Tab on product page